fernandopalafox/fernandopalafox.github.io/content/writing/back.md

 **September 2024**

 I recently drove back to Texas after a summer in Michigan.
-21 hours in the car total, lots of podcasts, around 4 hours of driving meditation (lol), and a Buc-ee's brisket sandwich.
+21 hours in the car total, lots of podcasts, around 4 hours of driving meditation, and a Buc-ee's brisket sandwich.
 I went through an interesting mix of emotions, among which was excitement and fear -- very similar to how I felt two years ago when I first moved to Austin.
 Somehow, I felt like I was moving somewhere new.
 And after a couple hours I finally understood why: I didn't just FEEL like I was moving somewhere new, I WAS moving somewhere new.